 According to a study released today from the University of Toronto’s Munk Centre, no fewer than 17 major refinery expansions around the lakes are being considered to process bitumen from Alberta tar sands into gasoline and other petroleum products.
 From the report:

 “This expansion promises to bring with it an exponential increase in pollution, discharges into waterways including the Great Lakes, destruction of wetlands, toxic air emissions, acid rain, and huge increases in greenhouse gas emissions.”
-(See Globe and Mail story)

 Most of these proposed expansions would be years from today, but now is the time to be asking questions about the wisdom of adding massive refineries along the Great lakes shores.
 What’s so important about this region?
 Well…

 The Great Lakes region – Ontario and Quebec plus the eight U.S. states – is home to 103 million people.
 If it were taken as a country the Great Lakes regional non-farm economy, at $4.1 trillion GDP, would be ranked as the third largest in the world, after only the United States and Japan.